PublicDataWorks/tachio/tachio/README.md

 ### Google

 - **GOOGLE_CLIENT_ID** and **GOOGLE_SECRET**: Go to the [Google Cloud Console](https://console.cloud.google.com/), create a new project, and navigate to 'APIs & Services' > 'Credentials'.
 Here, you can create your OAuth 2.0 credentials.
 You will need to create a service account and download the JSON file containing your credentials.
 You will also need to enable the Google Drive, Calendar, and Docs APIs for your project.
-- **Google Calendar** requires the service account to [&#34;insert&#34;](https://developers.google.com/calendar/api/v3/reference/calendarList/insert) your calendar to the service account's calendar list through the API (even after you have explicitly shared it from the).
+- **Google Calendar** requires the service account to [&#34;insert&#34;](https://developers.google.com/calendar/api/v3/reference/calendarList/insert) your calendar to the _service account's_ calendar list through the API (even after you have explicitly shared it from the _calendar owner's_ Google account).

 ### Mastodon